knsmith/zdd_mapping_experiments/readme.md

 ## Experiments with ZDD Mapper

 These experiments were included in "Using ZDDs in the mapping of quantum circuits."
-This paper was presented at Quantup Physics and Logic (QPL) 2019.
+This paper was presented at Quantum Physics and Logic (QPL) 2019.

 ### Dependencies